pphongsavath03/ReadME_generator/README.md

   ## Installation

-  n/a
+  no installation reqiured

   ## Usage

-  run node in VS code
+  Use the terminal in VS code and use node index.js

   ## License